hugovk/warehouse/docs/user/organization-accounts/roles-entities.md

 manage projects and billing.

-* **Manager**: A manager can manage a team, assign permissions for a team and manage a project
+* **Manager**: A manager can manage a team, assign permissions for a team and manage a project.

 * **Member**: A member can manage projects.
 By default, all users in an organization are members  of the organization.

-* **Billing manager**: A billing manager can manage billing details, download invoices/receipts, renew and cancel subscriptions for an organization
+* **Billing manager**: A billing manager can manage billing details, download invoices/receipts, renew and cancel subscriptions for an organization.

 ### Project roles

 A team or individual user can manage a project as a collaborator.

-* **Maintainer**: A collaborator assigned this role can upload releases for a project
+* **Maintainer**: A collaborator assigned this role can upload releases for a project.

-* **Owner**: A collaborator assigned this role can manage the project and collaborators for the project
+* **Owner**: A collaborator assigned this role can manage the project and collaborators for the project.

-This table summarizes the roles and perimissions within an organization.
+This table summarizes the roles and permissions within an organization.

 | Action | Member | Manager | Owner | Billing Manager |
 | ---------------------------------- | ------ | ------ | ------ | ------ |